CSE232-MSU/CSE232/labs/lab03.md

 **Warning**: files deleted with `rm` are gone forever.
 They don't go to the Recycle Bin.
 Please be careful with `rm`.

 The `rm` command takes one argument: the file or folder you wish to delete.
 Like `cp`, if you wish to delete a folder, you need to supply the `-r` flag.
-Example:

-Deletes the file, f.txt:
+For example, to deletes the file f.txt use:

 ```bash
 rm f.txt
 ```

-Deletes the a_folder, and everything within it:
+To deletes the directory a_folder/, and everything within it type:

 ```bash
 rm -r a_folder